deepakpathania-zz/chat-window-web/README.md

 - Open another terminal, cd to this repo and shoot up a node server by typing <code>node server.js</code> and a python server by typing <code>python-m SimpleHTTPServer</code> (specify the port if required, default is 8000).

-- OPen your browser and go to <code>localhost:8080/chat.html</code> and in another window open <code>localhost:8080/admin-2.html</code>
+- Open your browser and go to <code>localhost:8080/chat.html</code> and in another window open <code>localhost:8080/admin-2.html</code>

 - User is prompted to enter name and email on first visit which is stored in localstorage, check whether it is being stored or not and messages are being received on the admin panel or not.